rails/actionpack-action_caching/README.md

 authentication and other restrictions on whether someone is allowed to execute such action.

     class ListsController < ApplicationController
       before_filter :authenticate, except: :public

       caches_page   :public
       caches_action :index, :show
     end

-In this example, the +public+ action doesn't require authentication so it's possible to use the faster page caching.
-On the other hand +index+ and +show+ require authentication.
+In this example, the `public` action doesn't require authentication so it's possible to use the faster page caching.
+On the other hand `index` and `show` require authentication.
 They can still be cached, but we need action caching for them.

 Action caching uses fragment caching internally and an around